RS001 – Chemical Hygiene Plan

 • Fire Extinguishers

-Fire extinguishers must be available in locations and in accordance with procedures detailed in Campus Safety and Emergency Management policy FS5300 – Fire Prevention Plan.
+Fire extinguishers must be available in locations and in accordance with procedures detailed in campus safety policy FS5300 – Fire Prevention Plan.
 They must be mounted in locations that are free of clutter or obstruction in accordance with campus safety policy FS5302 – Portable Fire Extinguishers.

 All laboratory personnel should be familiar with the location, use, and classification of the extinguishers in their laboratory.
 Ensure that the fire extinguisher being used is appropriate for the type of material on fire before attempting to extinguish any fire.
 Laboratory personnel are not required to extinguish fires that occur in their work areas and should not attempt to do so unless: